ivanvazquezphd/bc_code/Workshop_1/Basics-of-R_bc_code.md

 As we discussed before, CRAN is the official repository for R packages.
 To install a package, you use the following function:
 `install.packages()`.
 The package name in quotations is the argument for this function.
-For example, we can install a `ggplot2`, which we will use later.
+For example, we can install the data visualization package `ggplot2`, which we will use later.

     install.packages("ggplot2")